|System Type||Single Star|

-No one is sure exactly who first settled the Stanton system, shortly before 2903.
-All indications are that it was discovered by a free agent trader, then as word of the location and its potential riches spread; settlers quickly moved in.
-Toshi Aaron is credited however with official discovery in 2903, who sold the Jump data to the UEE.
-They declared Stanton to be a case of eminent domain, citing a need to protect and extend nearby jump lanes.
-Without formal colonization papers on file, the existing inhabitants had little choice but to abandon their homesteads: prospectors, survivalists and other squatters have little means to protect themselves from the might of a Bengal-class carrier.
+The first settlers are unknown.
+An unnamed free agent trader discovered the system.
+In 2903*, Toshi Aaron was credited with the official discovery after selling the jump data to the UEE.
+They declared Stanton to be a case of 'eminent domain', citing a need to protect and extend nearby jump lanes.
+Without formal colonisation papers on file, the existing inhabitants had little choice but to abandon their homesteads: prospectors, survivalists and other squatters have little means to protect themselves from the might of a Bengal-class carrier.

 Stanton is a Main Sequence Dwarf-G star.